deepstreamIO/deepstream.io-website/docs/10-docs/30-client-js/80-datasync-client-record.md

 ### client.record.notify(recordNames: string[], callback?| Promise)

-Adding notify on record handler to notify if the db was changed without using deepstream APIs.
+Notify that the record data was changed at the database without using deepstream APIs.

+### client.record.setMergeStrategy (recordName: string, mergeStrategy: MergeStrategy)

+Set merge strategy for a given record.